toofelia/employee-manager-main-final/Readme.md

 -- search input is not empty
 -- there is a matchig result

-A link to a working live demo: https://unruffled-leakey-607274.netlify.app/

 ### Package.json
 There are a few dependencies that are installed to make this app works: